antongolub/npm-registry-firewall/README.md

     "evictionTimeout": 1,     // Cache invalidation period in minutes.
 Defaults to cache.ttl.
     "limit": 1000000          // Optional.
 Max cache size in bytes.
 Defaults to Infinity },
-  "workerConcurrency": 2,     // Optional. os.cpus().length by default.
-NB: workers are used to perform `heavy` tasks like zip
-  "warmup": true,             // Optional.
+  "zlib": "fflate",           // Optional.
+Defined a custom zlib provider.
+Defaults to 'node:zlib' "warmup": true,             // Optional.
 Lets the prefetcher guess the next packages to load.
 Defaults to true (infinity).
 If set to a number, limits the fetching depth.
   "firewall": {
     "/foo": {                 // Context path